FROGENT: An End-to-End Full-process Drug Design Multi-Agent System

 Lead optimization is a resource-intensive phase that transforms initial hit compounds into drug candidates with balanced potency, selectivity, and drug-like properties \cite{wager2010defining, gleeson2011probing}.
 This stage often demands iterative structure refinement guided by a complex interplay of biological and chemical considerations.

-We assessed \name's capability in this context by providing it with a known N-substituted sulfonamide inhibitor targeting human Carbonic Anhydrase II (CAH II, PDB ID: 3K34), shown in Figure \ref{LeadOptimizations}.
-The agent conducted docking simulations and interaction profiling to identify key binding features and solvent-exposed regions suitable for modification.
-Using fragment-based generative models, \name\ proposed a focused library of analogues optimized for target affinity and pharmacokinetic properties.
-These candidates were evaluated through virtual screening, ADMET assessment, and redocking.
-The top-ranked molecule, Compound (b), demonstrated improved binding predictions and a more favorable ADMET profile compared to the lead molecule.
-For synthetic accessibility, the agent performed retrosynthesis planning.
-Notably, the proposed synthetic pathway for Compound (b) closely matched a recently published validated route \cite{babalola2024design}, confirming the platform's ability to ground molecular design in practical, real-world chemistry.
+We assessed \nam's collaborative capability in this context by providing the \oa \ with a known N-substituted sulfonamide inhibitor targeting human Carbonic Anhydrase II (CAH II, PDB ID: 3K34), as shown in Figure \ref{fig:LeadOptimizationsMol}.
+The \oa \ first tasked the \fa \ to perform a detailed structural analysis, identifying key binding features and solvent-exposed regions suitable for modification.
+Based on this analysis, the \oa \ initiated the core optimization loop.
+It directed the \fa \ to use its fragment-based generative models to propose a focused library of new analogues.
+This library was then passed to the \ga \ for comprehensive evaluation, including virtual screening, ADMET assessment, and redocking.